-Since taking office four years ago, I have worked to find common ground with legislators on both sides of the aisle on the issues that affect the quality of life for residents in my district and throughout Illinois.
+Since taking office, I have worked to find common ground with legislators on both sides of the aisle on the issues that affect the quality of life for residents in my district and throughout Illinois.
 I have fought for equal pay for equal work, good government reform to eliminate pensions for part-time appointed and elected officials, institute legislative leadership term limits, ethics reform, combating climate change, increased use of renewable energy and the creation of clean-energy jobs, increasing the minimum wage, a balanced state budget, a more equitable school funding formula, common sense gun control measures, protecting women’s healthcare and ensuring that seniors in our state have access to in-home services that keep them independent and out of nursing homes.

 Changing state government requires the state’s elected officials to lead by example.
 That’s why one of my first official actions after taking office was to reject a taxpayer-fund pension and healthcare benefits offered to legislators.
 Regardless of which party and which special interest group supports a particular area of the budget, I will work diligently to identify waste and to look for ways that departments can improve efficiencies and use taxpayer dollars more effectively and efficiently.
 Any group or agency that receives tax dollars from the state must be held accountable to ensure that funds are not misspent.